SebastianClaesson/sebastianclaesson.github.io/_posts/2022-10-04-AzureDevOpsExtension-Linux.md

 If the traffic tries to reach it's destination without going through the proxy, the network security group (NSG) will stop it.
 However the NSG will not interrupt web traffic within the virtual network.

->  I highely suggest that you use the [Squid Proxy Server](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/cloud-infrastructure-services.squid-ubuntu-2004?tab=Overview) in Azure Marketplace to experiment with or for a sandbox environment.
+>  I highely suggest that you use the [Squid Proxy Server](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/cloud-infrastructure-services.squid-ubuntu-2004?tab=Overview) in Azure Marketplace to experiment with, Note that the product has an hourly cost.
 {: .prompt-info }

+The first thing we will have to do is to create the Bicep template.
 {::options parse_block_html="true" /}

-<details><summary markdown="span">VMSS Bicep Template Example</summary>
+<details><summary markdown="span"><b>VMSS Bicep Template Example</b></summary>

 ``` plaintext
 var location = resourceGroup().location